NextronSystems/thor-manual/output/syslog.rst

 SYSLOGJSON
 """"""""""

-This is the same as the JSON format above; however, it is prefixed with a syslog compatible header.
+This is the same as the JSON format above, but prefixed with a syslog-compatible header.

 Example: